Anchored Agentic Development

 Consequences are not optional.
 What needs to change?
 What's now true that wasn't before?
 A decision without consequences documented is half an ADR.

-This is its own sub-process, distinct from building.
 The decision is yours — AI helps you think it through and write it down.

-Once you've landed on the decision, ask Claude to write the ADR.
+Load your prior ADRs as context before the session.
+Describe the problem: the gap, the constraints, what you've considered.
+Use AI to pressure-test your reasoning before you commit.
+Once you've landed on the decision, ask it to write the ADR.
 With prior ADRs in context, it already has the format and the system's history.
 The output is usually close to final.

 Part 2: The context in use